The information contained within these pages is intended as a general referencing guideline.

 The way that you cite references will depend on the referencing style you are using.
 There are many different referencing styles and you must ensure that you are following the appropriate style when submitting your work.

-Check with your supervisor to be sure that you are following the specific guidelines required by your school.
+Check with your course handbook or supervisor to be sure that you are following the specific guidelines required by your school.

 Commonly used referencing styles at The University of Manchester include Harvard, APA, MHLA, MLA and Vancouver.